|

 inaccurate or misunderstood.
 I'm not seeking editorial approval.
 Whether you

 make any changes is up to you.
 It's your name on it, not mine.
-Mr. Lewis agreed to honor
+Lewis agreed to honor

 interview over the phone.
 He estimated it would take about 45 minutes, and I